Skip to main content

 Today, the playbook is broken.
 And that's your opportunity.

-In March 2025, a solo developer—working with Claude Code, Anthropic's AI coding agent—generated $500 million in annual recurring revenue (ARR) in just two months.
-Not two years.
-Two months.
-That single developer orchestrated thousands of specialized AI agents solving problems across multiple vertical markets simultaneously.
-No traditional software company with 100+ employees could scale that fast.
-No hiring process could find talent that smart.
-No IT infrastructure could coordinate that many parallel workflows.
+Consider what's now becoming possible: A solo developer, working with AI coding agents like Claude Code, could potentially orchestrate teams of specialized AI agents solving problems across multiple vertical markets simultaneously.
+No traditional software company with 100+ employees could coordinate that many parallel workflows.
+No hiring process could find talent that fast.
+No IT infrastructure could scale that efficiently.

-This chapter explains why this is possible and how you can build your billion-dollar business in the AI era using concrete, actionable frameworks.
+This chapter explains why this transformation is happening and how you can position yourself to build a billion-dollar business in the AI era using concrete, actionable frameworks.

 What's Changing Now